 Check out the undergraduate majors and minors we offer through our college, and if you have questions and want to learn more, consider scheduling a visit or get a current student’s perspective by contacting one of our college ambassadors.

 Rob Jacks, Director of Academic Advising in the College of Architecture & Urban Studies, serves as the academic advisor to EXPLORE CAUS majors.
 Contact him at email@example.com if you have questions about the major!

 Frequently Asked Questions about the Explore CAUS Major

 How long will I have to wait before I can apply to change my major to Architecture, Industrial Design, Interior Design, or Landscape Architecture?

 The application period for major changes in the School of Architecture + Design starts in January.
 You’ll apply to the major you’re interested in, have an interview, and if successful you’ll be invited to attend summer studio in Blacksburg.
-You’ll attend summer studio at VT and faculty will review your work at the end.
-If you do well and pass you’ll be accepted to your new major having successfully transferred in by the start of your second year at VT.
+You’ll attend summer studio at Virginia Tech and faculty will review your work at the end.
+If you do well and pass, you’ll be accepted to your new major, having successfully transferred in by the start of your second year at Virginia Tech.

 If I start in the CAUS major and after my first year get accepted to a major in the School of Architecture + Design, will I be behind?

-You’ll take classes your first year as a CAUS major that a student in A+D may not typically take until years 2 or 3.
-This allows you to get ahead in some areas while you wait to catch up with your studio experience.
+You'll take classes your first year as a CAUS major that a student in the School of Architecture + Design may not typically take until year two or three.
+This allows you to get ahead in some areas while you wait to catch up with your studio experience over the summer.